RomanSlack/SimuVerse-Test-Environment-V1/IMPROVEMENTS.md

-# SimuVerse Project: Improvement Roadmap
+# SimuVerse Project: Improvement Roadmap & Revolutionary Vision

-This document outlines actionable improvements and enhancements for the SimuVerse multi-agent testing environment based on analysis of the current implementation.
+This document outlines both immediate improvements and long-term revolutionary features for the SimuVerse multi-agent simulation environment.

+## PART I: IMMEDIATE IMPROVEMENTS

-## 1. Architecture & Code Structure
+### 1. Architecture & Code Structure

-### Integration of Framework and Agent Manager
+#### Integration of Framework and Agent Manager
 - **Current State**: The project has two separate agent systems - one in `agent_manager.py` and another in `framework.py`.
 - **Improvement**: Integrate the advanced LLM capabilities from `framework.py` into the `agent_manager.py` system to leverage both the visualization and the robust LLM provider support.
 - **Action Items**: